Modern Machine Learning for LHC Physicists: Basics

 To extract an expression for the parton densities, for instance the gluon density, the traditional approach would be a fit to a functional form.
 Parton densities have been described by an increasingly complex set of functions, for example for the gluon in the so-called CTEQ parametrization, defined at a given reference scale,

 We know such fits from Sec.~\ref{sec:basics_fit}, including the loss function we use to extract the model parameters $a_j$ from data, including an uncertainty.
-The problem with fits is that any ansatz serves as an \underline{implicit bias}, and such an implicit bias limits the expressivity of the network and leads to an underestimate of the uncertainties.
-For instance, when we describe a gluon density with the first form of Eq.\eqref{eq:cteq} and extract the parameters $a_{1,2}$ with their respective error bars, these error bars define a set of functions $f_g(x)$.
+The problem with fits is that any ansatz serves as an \underline{implicit bias}, and such an implicit bias limits the expressivity of the network and leads to an underestimate of the uncertainties .
+For instance, when we describe a gluon density with the first form of Eq.\eqref{eq:cteq} and extract the parameters $a_{1,2}$ with their respective uncertainty bands, these uncertainty bands define a set of functions $f_g(x)$.
 However, it turns out that if we instead describe the gluon density with the more complex bottom formula in Eq.\eqref{eq:cteq}, this function will not be covered by the range of allowed versions of the first ansatz.
-Even for the common parameters $a_{1,2}$ the error bars for the more complex form are likely to increase, because the better parametrization is more expressive and describes the data with higher resolution and more potential features.
+Even for the common parameters $a_{1,2}$ the uncertainty bands for the more complex form are likely to increase, because the better parametrization is more expressive and describes the data with higher resolution and more potential features.

 Because uncertainty estimates are key to all LHC measurements, parton densities are an example where some implicit bias might be useful, but too much of it is dangerous.
 In 2002, \underline{neural network parton densities} (NNPDF) were introduced as a non-parametric fit, to allow for a maximum flexibility and conservative uncertainty estimates.
 It replaces the explicit parametrization of Eq.\eqref{eq:cteq} with